Psicosis: Second return to AAA (2016–2017)

 On March 23, 2016, at Rey de Reyes, Nicho returned to AAA for the first time in nearly two years, along with Los Fronterizos members Damián 666, Halloween and Pagano attacked Pentagón Jr., Taya, Khan, Líder and Daga, after Pentagón Jr. won the match.
 On June 5, 2016, at Worldwide en Orizaba, Nicho came down and costed Los Perros del Mal and allowed Los Psycho Circus to win.
 Nicho eliminating Ricky Marvin and El Hijo de Pirata Morgan, before Los Perros del Mal distracted him in the match and allowed Psycho Clown to win in a fatal 4-way elimination match.

 Personal life

 On October 1, 2006, Castellanos married Anna Sabo; the couple have four children.
-The family divide their time between their homes in Tijuana, Baja California, Mexico, Manhattan, and Los Angeles in the United States.
+The family divides their time between their homes in Tijuana, Baja California, Mexico, Manhattan, New York, and Los Angeles, California in the United States.

 Castellanos was arrested on October 9, 2006, the night after he allegedly stole a car from a 23-year-old Alexander Valencia Ramirez of Rosarito Beach, Baja California.
 Mexican newspaper El Mexicano reported that Castellanos asked to borrow Ramirez's car, who refused, which resulted in Castellanos pulling a gun on him and stealing the car.
 During a chase with police, Castellanos hit several other vehicles.
 After apprehending him, police discovered that the gun that Castellanos had used earlier in the night was actually a water gun.
 As a result of this incident, his contract with the WWE was officially terminated.

+In March 20, 2026, during a The Crash Lucha Libre event, Castellanos introduced his son, who adopted the ring name Millonario Jr.